bruienne/bruienne.github.io/_posts/2017-02-27-apfs-boot-quickpost.md

 $ nvram boot-args="rd=disk2s1"
 ```

-From the Recovery partition you will not need `sudo` - anywhere else will require that `nvram` is prepended with `sudo`.
+From the Recovery partition you will not need `sudo` - run from anywhere else `nvram` will require that it is prepended with `sudo`.

+### Reboot

+If everything went right, you should now be able to boot from the APFS volume.
+In my experience the volume wasn't properly detected by the Startup Disk preference pane so I forced the boot volume in my tester VM using the startup disk preference in VMware Fusion.
+This setting overrides whatever OS preference is set, and works in our advantage here to force a boot from our newly created APFS volume.
+Enjoy!